Top Tips for Dog Owners

 Even the most lovable dog can be a danger to postal staff.
 Dogs are territorial by nature and if they feel they need to protect their family, they can become unpredictable.

-Here are some ideas to help your postman or woman deliver your post in safety:
+Here are some ideas to help your postman deliver your post in safety:

-- Ensure your dog is out of the way before the postman or woman arrives.
+- Ensure your dog is out of the way before the postman or postwoman arrives.
 Place your pet in the back garden or a faraway room.

-- If you have a back garden, please close off the access, in case your dog could get round to the front when the postman or woman calls.
+- If you have a back garden, please close off the access, in case your dog could get around to the front when the postman or postwoman calls.

 - Dog attacks can happen when you’ve opened the door to sign for an item.
 Please keep your dog in another room before answering the door and make sure children don’t open the door, as dogs can push by them and attack.

 - Give your dog some food or a toy to occupy them while your mail is being delivered.

 - Wait 10 minutes after your mail has arrived to let your pet back into your hallway.
 Keep everything as calm and low-key as possible.